awbla/awbla-student-workflow/content/3-agisoftmetashape.md

 - Click Download and choose where to save the zip folder, if prompted
 - Navigate to the downloaded zip folder (it should be named somthing like OneDrive_2021-10-28.zip)
 - Right click the folder and select Extract All
-- Click Browse, navigate to your own personal OneDrive, then click Extract
+- Click Browse, navigate to and click on your own personal OneDrive, then click Extract
     - Make sure the *Show extracted files when complete* box is checked
 - Double-click on the *3D Projects* folder to open it
 - Right-click the *BeginHere-Item Name* folder, select Rename, and type the Item Name (such as CE_CabinetA_D4_2394)